John MacGregor (sportsman): Early life

 MacGregor was born in Gravesend to Major Duncan MacGregor, a Scottish soldier, and Elizabeth, the daughter of Sir William Dick, Baronet of Prestonfield.
-When he was five weeks old, he was amongst the survivors of the sinking of the Kent.
+When he was four weeks old, he was amongst the survivors of the sinking of the Kent.
 His schooling followed his father's postings, and he attended The King's School in Canterbury and Trinity College in Dublin.
 He graduated from Trinity College, Cambridge, having shown a talent for mathematics.
 He was known by his peers for his strong Christian faith and although he had aspired to be a missionary and also considered civil engineering, his scientific interests led him to London to study for the Bar, specialising in patent law.
 During his time in the capital, he became heavily involved with philanthropy and was instrumental in launching the Ragged School movement's Shoeblack brigade.
 He also became involved with open air missions and was also able to follow his passion for travel.
 In 1849 he spent nine months exploring southern Europe, Palestine and Egypt.
 He was introduced to canoeing during a trip to the United States and Canada in 1858.